Skip to main content

 Attendance and Tardiness

 Bentley provides generous time off that is intended to help employees attend to their needs for time away from work.
 In turn, employees are expected to arrive at work punctually and to be at work during the time they are scheduled to work.
-Consistent attendance and punctuality is essential to staying current with work and to performing jobs well.
-Excessive tardiness or absences, either in duration or frequency; unexcused absences; unauthorized departures from work; patterns of unexcused, unplanned absences (e.g. Mondays and Fridays, immediately before or after holidays); and/or unreported absences may result in loss of pay and/or disciplinary action, up to and including termination
+Consistent attendance and punctuality are essential to staying current with work and to performing jobs well.
+Excessive tardiness or absences, either in duration or frequency; unexcused absences; unauthorized departures from work; patterns of unexcused, unplanned absences (e.g. Mondays and Fridays, immediately before or after holidays); and/or unreported absences may result in disciplinary action, up to and including termination

-Employees who are absent for three or more consecutive work days without notice may be considered to have voluntarily resigned, unless there are extenuating circumstances.
+Employees who are absent for three or more consecutive workdays without notice may be considered to have voluntarily resigned, unless there are extenuating circumstances.

-Date last revised: April 15, 2015
+Date last revised: October 8, 2025